 Get started with Excel VLOOKUP function examples.
 Videos, free workbooks, easy steps.
 Use VLOOKUP to find product price, or student grades.
 See how to find and fix VLOOKUP formula problems with troubleshooting.

 The Microsoft Excel VLOOKUP function does a vertical lookup for a value in the first column in a table, and returns a value from a different column, in the same row, in that table.
-The VLOOKUP function can find exact matches in the lookup column, such as a product code, and return its price.
-Or, VLOOKUP can find the closest match, such as a score number, and return the letter grad for that score.

 In the sections below, VLOOKUP examples show how to find an approximate mateh, or an exact match, and get the data that you need from a lookup table.